-The College sponsors chapters of Phi Delta Kappa; the Undergraduate Teachers Education Association (UTEA); a student national education association; and Kappa Delta Pi, an honor society in education.
+The College sponsors chapters of Phi Delta Kappa; the Teacher Education Association of Maryland Students (TEAMS), a state/national education association; the Student Assembly, a student governance organization; and Kappa Delta Pi, an honor society in education.
 The Mary McLeod Bethune Society is a pre-professional organization concerned with minority issues and education.
-A chapter of the Council for Exceptional Children is open to undergraduate and graduate students in Special Education and the Department of Music sponsors a student chapter of the Music Educators National Conference (MENC).
+A Chapter of the Council for Exceptional Children is open to undergraduate and graduate students in Special Education and the Department of Music sponsors a student chapter of the Music Educators National Conference (MENC).